astronomer/docs/astro/runtime-image-architecture.md

 ## Runtime versioning

-Astro Runtime versions are released regularly and use [Semantic Versioning](https://semver.org/).
+Astro Runtime versions are released regularly and use [semantic versioning](https://semver.org/).
 Astronomer ships major, minor, and patch releases of Astro Runtime in the format of `major.minor.patch`.

 - **Major** versions are released for significant feature additions.
 This includes API or DAG specification changes that are not backwards-compatible.
 - **Minor** versions are released for functional changes.
 This includes API or DAG specification changes that are backwards-compatible.